-High-level international organizations also emphasize the relevance of the HPV vaccination.
-Accordingly, the World Health Organization (WHO) recommends the introduction of the HPV vaccine in every country in the world and, like the EU Commission, calls for full vaccination of 90% of all girls up to the age of 15 by 2030 in order to one day eradicate cervical cancer.
-The European Cancer Organization (ECCO) has a similar goal and aims to eliminate HPV-related cancer in its entirety.
+High-level international organizations also emphasize the relevance of HPV vaccination.
+Accordingly, the World Health Organization (WHO) recommends its introduction in every country in the world and, like the EU Commission, calls for full vaccination of 90% of all girls up to the age of 15 by 2030 in order to one day eradicate cervical cancer.
+In addition, the EU has set the goal of increasing vaccination rates in boys.
+Germany has also committed to the WHO and EU goals.